arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 enters Authenticated state, the server considers the way the client authenticated.
-If the IMAP server can infer from the client's authentication process that its credentials suffice to authenticate via JMAP, then the server MUST also send an untagged OK response with a JMAPACCESS response code containing a link to the JMAP server.
+If the IMAP server can infer from the client's authentication process that its credentials suffice to authenticate via JMAP, then the server MUST also send a JMAPACCESS response code containing a link to the JMAP server.

 If the credentials might not succeed with the JMAP server, then the server SHOULD send an untagged OK response with a DEBUGGING response